Open-Attestation/documentation-website/website/docs/verifiable-document/raw-document.md

 }
 ```

 To makes things simple, we will use an existing deployed renderer (at https://tutorial-renderer.openattestation.com).
-However you will still need to replace the following values for your own certificate:
+However you will still need to replace the following values for your own document:

 #### 1. issuers[0].documentStore